hiveot/hub/core/authz/README.md

 ```
 Where:
 * groupName can be any name.
 The 'all' group is predefined and implies to contain all Thing IDs as client.
 Only end-user IDs need to be added.
-* clientID is either the user-IDs or Thing IDs.
+* clientID is the ID of the user, service or Thing.
 * role is the client's role as described in the previous paragraph.